 When friends heard I was going to visit Colombia several of them asked, "Isn't it dangerous?"
 Some said, "What about the drug trade?"
-Other people I met who had traveled to Colombia recently said that Bogota was very interesting, and Cartagena was a wonderful resort city partly wrapped in an ancient wall.
-I was told that both were well worth seeing and surprisingly safe.
+Other people I met who had traveled to Colombia recently said that Bogota was very interesting, and Cartagena was a wonderful resort city with its own unique personality, in part thanks to its ancient walls.
+I was told that both were well worth seeing and completely safe for travelers.

 I had trepidations but kept them to myself before setting out.
-But, after a week-long visit to this South American country I have to agree with the travelers who've visited Colombia in recent years.
+But, after a week-long visit to this South American country I have to agree with the travelers who've visited Colombia before me.
 Things have changed, and travel has gotten much safer there.
-It is a place that is far different from the one we saw on the news a decade ago.
-For adventurous travelers, it is worthy destination.
+It is a place that is far different from the one we saw on the news in the 80s and 90s.
+For adventurous travelers, it is worthy destination that offers a lot to get excited about.

-Sitting in an open-air bar atop the wall surrounding Cartagena's oldest section, now a UNESCO Heritage Site, we watched the sun turn the clouds into flames as it sank into the sea.
-Turning our heads we... caught the rosy afterglow lighting up streets lined with Spanish Colonial buildings.
+Sitting in an open-air bar atop the wall surrounding the oldest part of Cartagena's, which now a UNESCO Heritage Site, we watched the sun turn the clouds into flames as it sank into the sea.
+Turning our heads we caught the rosy afterglow lighting up streets lined with Spanish Colonial buildings that made it seemed we had stepped out of time.
 I was glad I got on that plane, and should you choose to visit, you will be too.

 Here are a few things to do once you get there.